KelvinShadewing/supertux-advance/README.md

 *Q:* I found a glitch!

 **A:** Great job!
-Report it in the "Issues" tab of the Github Repository!
+Report it in the "Issues" tab of the GitHub Repository!
 (Make sure you're playing the most recent version, too!)

 *Q:* How do I know how long I can use the flying powerup before I stop flying?